 Government Contracts | COST ACCOUNTING AND COST ALLOWABILITY

-- Advising clients on the intricacies of CAS and the FAR cost accounting principles, including all aspects of cost allowability, CAS Disclosure Statements, changes in disclosed accounting practices and incurred cost submissions.
+- Advising clients on the intricacies of the CAS and the FAR cost accounting principles, including all aspects of cost allowability, CAS Disclosure Statements, changes in disclosed accounting practices, and incurred cost submissions.

-- Preparing cost support for requests for equitable adjustment and claims under the Contract Disputes Act.
+- Preparing cost support for requests for equitable adjustment (REA) and claims under the Contract Disputes Act.

 - Advising clients and litigating claims relating to executive compensation issues.